PB✓

 The modern toolkit, and a full case study

 Figma, Illustrator, Photoshop, InDesign — when to use which.
-The working pipeline from discovery to handoff, file management discipline that compounds over years, and a full integrated case study (Iya Risi Nigerian Kitchen, N2.5M brand identity in Ikoyi) applying every prior module.
+The working pipeline from discovery to handoff, file management discipline that compounds over years, and a full integrated case study (Iya Risi international Kitchen, N2.5M brand identity in Ikoyi) applying every prior module.

 What you walk away with